doged/doged-webnode/README.md

 Web-based DogecoinDark node controller

-With this node controller you can control a running dogecoindarkd deamon.
+With this node controller you can control a running dogecoindarkd daemon.

 The node controller mainly uses PHP and a little bit of JavaScript.